 • Tickets to see a Chicago Cubs home game at Wrigley Field: Starting under $20, according to SeatGeek, but could cost hundreds from third-party vendors close to game time.

 The good news is, there’s plenty of free stuff to do in Illinois.
 For starters, every single one of its many glorious state parks is free to enter, though there may be fees to camp.
-Additionally, Tours of the Lincoln Home in Springfield are free (though you may need to pay $2 to park your vehicle).
+Additionally, Tours of the Lincoln Home in Springfield are free (though you may need to pay $2 per hour to park your vehicle).
 And, of course, Chicago is known for its many public parks and art exhibits, including Cloud Gate, popularly known as “The Bean,” which is free to walk up to and admire in Millennium Park.

 How Much Money Do You Need to Live Comfortably in Illinois?